pleaobraga/ui-exercise/README.md

 - Ensure Consistent Image Sizes: Standardize the size of all images to maintain a uniform appearance across character cards, regardless of the source image dimensions.

-- Use a third party library to improve the icons
+- Use a third party library to improve the icons.

+- Add a hover style to all buttons.

+- Add new features, such as combat between characters, character customization, and more.